What Is an E-Discovery Professional?

 E-Discovery Is a Rapidly Growing Legal Field

-Electronic discovery is also known as "e-discovery."
-It's a $2 billion-plus industry, and e-discovery professionals are at the heart of it.
-They use technology to facilitate discovery and to manage electronic data.
+Electronic discovery, also known as "e-discovery," was an almost $11 billion industry in 2018, and it's expected to top $17 billion by 2023.
+E-discovery professionals are at the heart of this trend.
+They use technology to facilitate legal discovery and to manage electronic data.

-Dan can get the records in some ways.
-He can demand them directly from Paul or, if a third party holds them, he can subpoena the third party.
+Dan can demand the records directly from Paul or, if a third party holds them, he can subpoena that third party.
 Both Paul and the third party are obligated to give them up.

-In the old days, this meant a lot of paperwork moved back and forth between litigants.
-At one time, lawyers would appear in court hauling carts of boxed evidence in paper form.
-They would dedicate whole rooms of their offices to holding discovery.
-Not anymore.
-Discovery can be transmitted and maintained in electronic form these days.
-This hasn't completely done away with those carted boxes and rooms because technology can and does occasionally fail, but the transmission of these documents relies more and more on electronics.
+Discovery is increasingly being transmitted and maintained in electronic form instead.
+This hasn't completely done away with all those carted boxes and rooms because technology can and does occasionally fail, but the transmission of these documents relies more and more on electronics.

 E-Discovery Job Duties

-The e-discovery professional's role is still expanding and evolving, and it will undoubtedly continue to do so.
-Their responsibilities typically include:
+The e-discovery professional's role is expanding and evolving.
+Typical responsibilities include:

-- Ensuring compliance with the new federal rules regarding ESI.
+- Ensuring compliance with ever-evolving federal rules regarding ESI

 Education and Training

-Most e-discovery professionals have backgrounds in law, information technology or, ideally, both.
-Initially, those entering the profession with legal backgrounds were paralegals, but rising salaries for this profession are attracting more attorneys to the e-discovery specialty.
+Most e-discovery professionals have backgrounds in law, information technology, or both.
+Those entering the profession with legal backgrounds are traditionally paralegals, but rising salaries are attracting more attorneys to the e-discovery specialty.

 E-Discovery Practice Environments

-E-discovery professionals are primarily employed by law firms, corporate legal departments, e-discovery vendors and the government.
-Some also work in academic settings, teaching best practices and compliance with the new e-discovery rules.
+E-discovery professionals are primarily employed by law firms, e-discovery vendors, corporate legal departments, and the government.
+Some also work in academic settings, teaching best practices and compliance with new e-discovery rules.

 E-Discovery Job Outlook

-The e-discovery industry has grown 300 percent since its inception, and continued growth is forecast.
-It does not appear to be a field that is going anywhere and will most likely continue to expand as it keeps pace with advances in technology.
+The e-discovery industry has grown 300 percent since its inception, and continued growth is forecast as it keeps pace with advances in technology.